Los Angeles Chargers vs. Philadelphia Eagles NFL Week 9 Odds, Plays and Insights for November 7, 2021

 Chargers stats and trends

-- The Chargers have been favored by 1.5 points or more four times this season and have covered the spread in two of them.
+- This season, the Chargers have two ATS wins in four games as a favorite of 1 point or more.

-- Los Angeles' games this year have gone over the total in two out of seven opportunities (28.6%).
+- Los Angeles' games this year have hit the over on two of seven set point totals (28.6%).

+- The Chargers rack up 24.6 points per game, comparable to the 23.9 per outing the Eagles give up.

-- Los Angeles is 3-1 against the spread and 3-1 overall in games when it puts up more than 23.9 points.
+- Los Angeles is 3-1 against the spread and 3-1 overall in games when it records more than 23.9 points.

-- Los Angeles is 4-2 against the spread and 4-2 overall when the team totals over 342.8 yards.
+- Los Angeles is 4-2 against the spread and 4-2 overall when the team churns out over 342.8 yards.

-- The Chargers have eight giveaways this season, while the Eagles have eight takeaways.
+- The Chargers have eight turnovers this season, equal to the number of takeaways for the Eagles.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Eagles.